decentraland/adr/content/ADR-219-static-entities.md

 ### RootEntity

-The `Transform` component of the RootEntity cannot be modified by any system.
-All updates coming from the scene MAY be ignored or have no effect.
+The `Transform` component (READ ONLY) of the RootEntity cannot be modified by any system.
+All updates coming from the scene are be ignored and have no effect.

-The `UiCanvasInformation` component of the RootEntity MUST be set by the renderer to inform the scene about the current canvas size and the current UI scale.
-This component is described in the [ADR-124](/adr/ADR-124)
+The `UiCanvasInformation` component (READ ONLY) of the RootEntity MUST be set by the renderer to inform the scene about the current canvas size and the current UI scale.
+This component is described in the [ADR-124](/adr/ADR-124).

-The `EngineInformation` component of the RootEntity contains information about the current frame number, tick number and total elapsed time counters.
+The `EngineInformation` component (READ ONLY) of the RootEntity contains information about the current frame number, tick number and total elapsed time counters.
 The component MUST be updated by the renderer each frame.

+The `RealmInformation` component (READ ONLY) of the RootEntity contains information about the current realm: base URL, realm name, network ID, comms adapter, preview status, room info.

+The `PrimaryPointerInformation` component (READ ONLY) of the RootEntity contains screen coordinates, screen delta, and world ray direction for the pointer.

 ### PlayerEntity

-The `Transform` component can be READ/WRITE from the scene.
-Under normal circumstances, the `Transform` updates will be ignored by the renderer, but it is possible to override the player position when the scene is in control of the `PlayerEntity`, this behavior is yet to be formalized.
+The `Transform` component (READ ONLY) of the PlayerEntity is updated by the renderer and cannot be modified by any system.
+All updates coming from the scene are be ignored and have no effect.

+The `AvatarBase` component (READ ONLY) of the PlayerEntity contains player name, body shape URN, skin color, eyes color, hair color.

+The `AvatarEquippedData` component (READ ONLY) of the PlayerEntity contains lists of wearable URNs and emote URNs.

+The `PlayerIdentityData` component (READ ONLY) of the PlayerEntity contains player address and guest status.

 ### CameraEntity

-The `Transform` component can be READ/WRITE from the scene.
-Under normal circumstances, the `Transform` updates will be ignored by the renderer, but it is possible to override the camera position when the scene is in control of the `CameraEntity`, this behavior is yet to be formalized.

-The Cinematic Camera will be implemented applying components to the `CameraEntity`.
-The Cinematic Camera is still in the design phase.
+The `Transform` component (READ ONLY) of the CameraEntity is updated by the renderer and cannot be modified by any system.
+All updates coming from the scene are be ignored and have no effect.

-The `WindowIdle` component (READ ONLY) presence signals if the renderer is in background-mode or it is actively rendering.
+The `PointerLock` component (READ & WRITE) presence signals the status of the pointer-locking of the renderer.

-The `CameraMode { mode = ThirdPerson/FirstPerson }` component is used to get the current camera mode; it is only set from the Renderer.
+The `CameraMode` component (READ ONLY) is updated by the renderer with the current camera mode.

+The `MainCamera` component (READ & WRITE) contains any virtual camera entity reference.
+In conjunction with the `VirtualCamera` component put on the referenced entity, cinematic sequences can be achieved.

 ## RFC 2119 and RFC 8174